oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

       - python-oracledb Thin Mode
       - python-oracledb Thick Mode
       - cx_Oracle 8.3
-    * - Python Database API Support (see `PEP 249 <https://peps.python.org/pep-0249/>`__)
-      - Yes - a couple of features are not feasible.
-Many extensions.
-      - Yes - a couple of features are not feasible.
-Many extensions.
-      - Yes - a couple of features are not feasible.
-Many extensions.
     * - Oracle Client version
       - Not applicable
       - Release 11.2 and later